miesch1/hpstr-jekyll-theme/_posts/2016/2016-10-16-hello-world.md

 ---
 layout: post
-title: Sample Post
+title: Hello World!
-description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
+subtitle: (i.e., Jekyll "Official Support" on Windows 10 WSL)
-modified: 2014-12-24
+description: "A round-about intro to my blog and how to use Jekyll on Windows."
-tags: [sample post]
+tags: [Jekyll, Windows 10, WSL]
-categories: [intro]
+categories: [Windows]
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.